kmurph73/dr_kodama/README.md

 Pieces will eventually become orbs.
 Will have forest backgrounds and theme I'm thinking.

 Pieces rotate counter clockwise.
 Tap to rotate.
 Not sure what I should have swipe up be yet.

+Connect 4 pieces of the same color (including Kodama) to disappear them.